 Posted by Bethany Frank on 14 Sep 2016

 Humans have long been fascinated by the concept of artificial intelligence (AI).
-As the technology becomes better and more accessible, financial institutions and others are beginning to utilize AI and machine learning to improve risk management, operational efficiencies, and productivity.
+As the technology becomes better, financial institutions and others utilizing AI and machine learning to improve risk management, operational efficiency, and the customer experience.

 In contrast, what we see today are applications of machine learning, or the process of self-learning from data without human intervention.
 Spam detection, for example, is an example of basic machine learning — the system improves its ability to recognize junk email over time.